unstable-zeros/data-driven-sls/README.md

 # data-driven-sls
-Code needed to reproduce the examples in "Data-driven System Level Synthesis" by Anton Xue and Nikolai Matni, submitted to L4DC 2021
+Code needed to reproduce the examples in "Data-Driven System Level Synthesis" by Anton Xue and Nikolai Matni, submitted to L4DC 2021